 - Ask for help.
 Reach out to family and friends for help with your baby or around your house so you can take care of yourself or nap.

 - Get outside.
 When you’re ready, try spending a little time outdoors every day to help you sleep better at night.

-If you are having more difficulty, there are ways the medical community can help.
-"If you have any concerns about your baby’s sleep or your own, speak with your child’s pediatrician or your health care provider to guide any further age-appropriate help,” Dr. Ibrahim says.
+If you continue to have sleep difficulties, there are ways the medical community can help.
+"If you have any concerns about your baby’s sleep or your own, speak with your child’s pediatrician or your healthcare provider to guide any further age-appropriate help,” Dr. Ibrahim says.